sahilbishnoi26/Ask-PDFs-AI/README.md

 # Ask-PDFs AI

-A Streamlit app to upload PDFs, extract content, and ask questions using AI models.
-Users can dynamically choose between OpenAI and Hugging Face models for both embeddings and language tasks.
+A Streamlit app to chat with uploaded pdfs using LLMs.
+Users can choose between OpenAI and Hugging Face models for both embeddings and language tasks in the app.

 ## Features
 - **Upload PDFs**: Extract and preprocess text from multiple PDFs.